 Stoichiometry as the calculation of products and reactants in a chemical reaction.
 It is basically concerned with numbers.

-Stoichiometry is an important concept in chemistry that helps us use balanced chemical equations to calculate amounts of reactants and products.
+Stoichiometry is an important concept in Chemistry that helps us use balanced chemical equations to calculate amounts of reactants and products.
 Here, we make use of ratios from the balanced equation.
-In general, all the reactions that take place are dependent on one main factor, how much substance is present.
+In general, all the reactions that take place are dependent on one main factor, that is, how much substance is present.

 - Molecular weight